livepeer/community-governance/LIP-Meetings/LIP-Meeting-4.md

 - A draft was created last week that describes a new algorithm for clamining earnings that seeks to drastically reduce the end transaction cost of claiming earnings.
 - We’ve started an implementation for the spec.
 - Feels like an uncontroversial change given that it’s an absolute positive for all participants on the network.
 Just need to make sure everything is transparent.
-- Will likely receive less community feedback.
+Will likely receive less community feedback due to this.

 Nico: